markowetzlab/tissue_segmentation/README.md

 # If you have a full directory of svs or ndpi files
 python TissueSegmentationAllInOne.py --wsi_dir /path/to/images

-# If you just have one specific file that you want to run
+# If you just have one specific file that you want to run with the substraction of the pen marker mask
-python TissueSegmentationAllInOne.py --wsi_file /path/to/image
+python TissueSegmentationAllInOne.py --wsi_file /path/to/image --pen_markers
 ```